andywalton7/sdk-test/source/index.html.md

 1. **Get delivery options** - Use the [Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions) endpoint to request a list of available delivery options for the (as yet uncreated) consignment that the customer's purchase will generate.
 2. **Select option as an order** -- Use the [Select Delivery Option as an Order](https://docs.electioapp.com/#/api/SelectDeliveryOptionasanOrder) to generate an order from the selected delivery option.
 3. **Pack the order** - Use the [Pack Order](https://docs.electioapp.com/#/api/PackOrder) endpoint to create one or more consignments from the order.
 4. **Allocate the consignments** - Use one of PRO's [Allocation](https://docs.electioapp.com/#/api/AllocateConsignment) endpoints to select the carrier service that your consignments will use.
-You can select a specific service or group of services, ask PRO to determine the best one to use from a pre-defined group of services, or allocate based on pre-set allocation rules.
+You can select a specific service, ask PRO to determine the best service to use from a pre-defined group of services, or allocate based on pre-set allocation rules.
 5. **Get the consignment's labels** - Use the [Get Labels in Format](https://docs.electioapp.com/#/api/GetLabelsinFormat) endpoint to get the delivery label for your consignment.
 6. **Manifest the consignments** - Use the [Manifest Consignments from Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery) endpoint to confirm the consignment with the selected carrier.
 At this point, the consignment is ready to ship.